jswithalex/BACE-Winter2015/glossary.md

 #### Glossary of JavaScript Terms We have Used So Far

 **Variable**: A name for the value at a particular **location** in memory.
-The value of a variable is subject to change, which is why variables are useful.
-You can think of a variable as a way of keeping track of a value that might change.
+This value is subject to change, which is why variables are useful because they give us a straight-forward way of keeping track of a value that might change.

 ```javascript
 var a = 14;